 Pretty much the first flower to appear, the gentle snowdrop lifts our hearts in the early weeks of the year.
 Ours opened a few days ago.
+I see them from the kitchen window & they always make me smile.

 Five Snowdrop facts